top of page

 I was born and raised in Miami, Florida.
 This (mostly) explains my love of the water, the Miami Heat, and Cuban food.
 I grew to love biology and so left Miami's beaches for college with aspirations to go into cancer research.

-I attended Baylor University where I earned a BA in 2010 in University Scholars -- an interdisciplinary program in the honors college -- and met my now husband (who also did a PhD in philosophy).
 I started off studying biochemistry and music composition, then tried out classics and creative writing, and finally ended up in philosophy.
 Those early interests have made their way back into my work in bioethics and ancient philosophy, confirming my conviction that not all who wander (academically) are lost.

 PhD Students & Postdocs